FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

 ### After all, ###

-> Search by keywords through the portal, or get X-Step-Trace-Id from HTTP response header like: X-Step-Trace-Id: aVhdzs1dSLryYzSKvmcKIbdtQRwDYrja to link: https://dev-portal.steplogs.io/trace.html?id=aVhdzs1dSLryYzSKvmcKIbdtQRwDYrja
+> get X-Step-Trace-Id from HTTP response header like: X-Step-Trace-Id to link: https://dev-portal.steplogs.io/trace.html?id=aVhdzs1dSLryYzSKvmcKIbdtQRwDYrja; Or search by keywords through the portal.